junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 Cas turns away, reaching out for a board game box, showing the title side to him.
 The box reads, "Sorry!"

 Dean closes his eyes, taking a deep breath.
-He takes the game box away from Cas, setting it back on the table side, on top of a chess board.
+He takes the game box away from Cas, setting it back on the table side, on top of a chessboard.

 "You don't get to say 'Sorry' after you slaughter countless people," he says in a cold voice.
 "You button up your coat and make amends.
-You try your best undo the damage, even if it costs you everything, at least you'd know you tried your best fixing it, not just hiding behind playing shitty games."
-He fixes Cas with a stare, "'Cause that's what a coward do.
+You try your best to undo the damage, even if it costs you everything, at least you'd know you tried your best fixing it, not just hiding behind playing shitty games."
+He fixes Cas with a stare, "'Cause that's what a coward does.
 Tell me you're better than that."

 Cas swallows, shifting his eyes onto the game box stack again.
 And he says, "Would you like a different game?"

 <br>

-Dean wants to scream, he wants to bang his head on the wall until one of them cracks.
+Dean wants to scream; he wants to bang his head on the wall until one of them cracks.
 He doesn't care which.
 As long as something to do, something to take them out of this stalemate silence.

 They have come back to the shelter -- Rufus's cabin in Montana, the closest place they get to lay low and maybe call a base camp ever since Bobby's place got burned down.
 The broken angel is in the kitchen, washing plates.
 They get jack squat on how to end Dick and his monster army or save the world.
 And the clock is ticking.